ten-protocol/go-ten/docs/wallet-extension/wallet-extension.md

    * `nodePortWS` (default: `13001`): The Obscuro node's websockets RPC port
    * `logPath` (default: `wallet_extension_logs.txt`): The path for the wallet extension's logs

    The wallet extension is now listening on the specified host and port.
+For the remainder of this document, we'll assume that the default port of `3000` was selected.

 3. Sign in to MetaMask.